 That said, most wide plank flooring performs best in environments with stable humidity.
 A wide plank floor in Arizona, where it is uniformly dry year-round, or on the Georgia coast, where it is usually humid, will almost never have problems; while a wide plank floor in Chicago, where humidity levels fluctuate widely, may be temperamental.
 The best humidity range for wide plank flooring is between 28 and 48 percent.

 In terms of general comfort, wide plank floors have exactly the same profile as standard wood flooring.
-This flooring is relatively warm under foot and hard enough to be durable but not so hard that dishes automatically shatter if dropped.
+This flooring is relatively warm under foot and hard enough to be durable.

 Wide Plank Flooring vs. Standard Hardwood Flooring